hubblec4/Matroska-Chapters-Specs/chapters.md

 ### ChapterFlagEnabled

 If the `ChapterFlagEnabled Flag` is set to `true` a `Matroska Player` MUST use this `Chapter`.
 For `Simple Chapters` with `ChapterFlagHidden Flag` set to `false` the `Chapter` is visible as chapter mark in the timeline.
 For `Ordered Chapters` a `Matroska Player` MUST use the duration of this `Chapter` even if the `ChapterFlagHidden Flag` is set to `true`.

 If the `ChapterFlagEnabled Flag` is set to `false` a `Matroska Player` MUST ignore this `Chapter` and all his `Nested Chapters`.
 For `Simple Chapters` is no chapter mark in the timeline available even if the `ChapterFlagHidden Flag` is set to `false`.
+For `Ordered Chapters` a `Matroska Player` MUST NOT use the duration of this `Chapter`